dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 sudo ./presto-hdinsight-master/installpresto.sh
 ``

-THe airpal will be running on port 9191.
+The airpal will be running on port 9191.

 ## Installing airpal on Edgenode
 You can install Airpal in HDInsight on an Edge node using [airpal-deploy.json](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/airpal-deploy.json).
 The step by step by instruction is listed in the [README](https://github.com/dharmeshkakadia/presto-hdinsight#airpal)